Displaying Event Lists

 Using a Shortcode

-The [sc_events_list] shortcode will show a list of events wherever you place the shortcode.
+The [sugarcalendar_events_list] shortcode will show a list of events wherever you place the shortcode.
 You can display it on a page or post on your site.

 Customizing the Event List Shortcode

-The [sc_events_list] shortcode accepts several attributes to customize how events are displayed.
+The [sugarcalendar_events_list] shortcode accepts several attributes to customize how events are displayed.
 Below are the different attributes you can use:

 Display Events